 Ellie has made shows for an with babies, toddlers, young people with complex needs and on the autistic spectrum.
 She worked for Oily Cart as a performer and director for six years.
 She is also a Winston Churchill Research Fellow (2017).

-Ellie has recently collaborated with Barrowland Ballet to make a dance piece for audiences with profound autism, was Assistant Director on The Reason I Jump by the National Theatre of Scotland.
+Ellie collaborated with Barrowland Ballet to make a dance piece for audiences with complex autism, was Assistant Director on The Reason I Jump by the National Theatre of Scotland.
 She is currently in Sweden working on an inclusive sensory exhibition for Scen:se.